Vandalism of art: Other tools

-In 1996 Canadian multi-media artist Jubal Brown vandalised Raoul Dufy's Harbor at le Havre in the Art Gallery of Ontario in Toronto, and Piet Mondrian's Composition With Red and Blue in the Museum of Modern Art in New York by deliberately vomiting primary colors on them.
+In 1996, Canadian multi-media artist Jubal Brown vandalised Raoul Dufy's Harbor at le Havre in the Art Gallery of Ontario in Toronto and Piet Mondrian's Composition With Red and Blue in the Museum of Modern Art in New York by deliberately vomiting food of the colors red and blue, respectively, on them.
+He intended to vomit on a third painting with food of the color yellow, but he did not manage to do so.

 In January 1998, vandals poked holes in two paintings by Henri Matisse, Pianist with Checkers Players (1924) and The Japanese Woman (1901), exhibited in the Capitoline Museums.
 The holes were mended in a few days.

-In January 2004 the Israeli ambassador to Sweden Zvi Mazel tried to destroy the artwork Snow White and The Madness of Truth by unplugging lights and throwing one of them into a pool causing a short circuit.
+In January 2004, the Israeli ambassador to Sweden Zvi Mazel tried to destroy the artwork Snow White and The Madness of Truth by unplugging lights and throwing one of them into a pool causing a short circuit.

 On 24 February 2006, a 12-year-old boy stuck chewing gum to $1.5 million abstract painting The Bay by Helen Frankenthaler, displayed at the Detroit Institute of Arts.
 The museum's conservation lab successfully cleaned and restored the painting, which was put back on display in late June 2006.

 In 2007, the painting The Triumph of David by Ottavio Vannini (1640), exhibited at the Milwaukee Art Museum, was attacked by a 21-year-old man with a history of mental illness.
 He pulled the painting off the wall, stomping on it several times.
 The man was reportedly disturbed by the image of Goliath's severed head.

 In 2007, vandals broke into the Orsay Museum in Paris in the early morning, set off the alarm and damaged the painting Bridge at Argenteuil by Claude Monet.
 They left a 10 cm tear in the middle, either with a hand blow or with a sharp object.

 In 2012, a 49-year-old man named Andrew Shannon punched a large hole in Claude Monet's Argenteuil Basin with a Single Sailboat, valued at €10 million, while it was being displayed at the National Gallery of Ireland.
 Despite claiming to have a heart condition, a police investigation revealed that the act was deliberate and he was jailed for five years.
 After 18 months of restoration work, on 1 July 2014, the painting was re-hung in the gallery, behind protective glass.
 The restoration saw 7% of the damaged area being lost, in a process that involved sewing microscopic threads back together.